MissingMaps/blog/2017-07-27-drone-and-street-level-imagery-in-philippines.md

 **Coordination and legal aspects**

 When flying drones, it is important to comply with regulations, conduct activities professionally, and operate safely.
 Failing to do so could result in backlash against the future utilization of the technology.
 An FAA certified remote pilot from the American Red Cross GIS team as well as a volunteer that is certified were present for the project activities.
-After talking through the planned activities with the Philippine Red Cross we communicated with all the local authorities to obtain their approvals.
+During planning stages, we talked through the activities with the Philippine Red Cross.
+Then we communicated with all the local authorities to obtain their approvals.
 We then obtained all necessary authorizations from the Civil Aviation Authority of the Philippines (CAAP).
+Preparation for the trip was a several month process!

 <figure>
 <img src="https://arcmaps.s3.amazonaws.com/share/blog-pictures/missingmaps-blog_20170727_slingshot.jpg" alt="POSM">